Following

 As the Colonel re-holstered the left-hand pistol and drew the right-hand one, Anderson couldn't help but feel a sense of admiration for his commanding officer.
 The man had worked his way up through the ranks, from a lowly private to the Colonel in charge of his own corps.
 Respected by his subordinates and feared by his enemies, Anderson knew that the man's reputation was well-earned.

-The Old Man waited for a just moment as he released his breath through gritted teeth.
-He couldn’t help but think about all the places he’d been with these pistols, and the myriad situations they had saved his life.
+The Old Man waited for a moment as he released his breath through gritted teeth.
+He couldn't help but think about all the places he'd been with these pistols, and the myriad situations they had saved his life.
 He counted the number of men they had executed in the last ten years, as he delivered swift justice to those who believed armed rebellion was the best course against the Commonwealth.
-Once he had fully exhaled, he flexed his ring finger over the tiny silver union flag engraved into the right-hand side of the pistol’s grip.
+Once he had fully exhaled, he flexed his ring finger over the tiny silver union flag engraved into the right-hand side of the pistol's grip.
 This caused the magazine to drop out into his waiting right hand.

 "God save the Queen."
 He murmured, stripping the pistol down.
 As he removed the retaining pin that held the slide in place, he felt Anderson next to him break down his customised Mk-12 Infantry Command radio to clean and repair the working parts.
 This was standard practice after an insertion drop, as the radio, with its quantum encoder, which allowed long-range communications even with local radio silence, was their lifeline to each other and the outside world.
 Anderson was the most natural radio operator Macgregor had ever had, with his ability to find unblocked channels and workarounds for interference that verged on uncanny.

 As they worked, concealed in that alcove of broken concrete, the Colonel felt, rather than heard, the arbitrary changes in the static coming through his personal radio.
 These changes in noise were the combat chat messages of the Black Jackets, and to the untrained ear, it sounded no different to static.
-This background noise was fluctuating wildly because of all the Argentinean comms, which helped with obscuring their codes.
-He knew the static codes so well that it laid out all of his ten platoons’ movements like he was staring at the depositions board at Army HQ.
+This background noise was fluctuating erratically because of all the Argentinean comms, which helped with obscuring their codes.
+He knew the static codes so well that it laid out all his ten platoons' movements like he was staring at the depositions board at Army HQ.

-“Colonel Macgregor, Sir, the radio, and encoder, is up to scratch and with all due respect, you need to rest,” Anderson said, looking sidelong at the Colonel, as his commander rubbed his eyes hard, as he had been awake for 20 hours at this point.
+"Colonel Macgregor, sir, the radio, and encoder, is up to scratch and with all due respect, you need to rest," Anderson said, looking sidelong at the Colonel, as his commander rubbed his eyes hard, as he had been awake for 20 hours at this point.
 Macgregor stifled a yawn and finished rebuilding the right-hand pistol.

 From outside his bag, he heard Anderson putting his spare parts for his radio back in his Bergen, then a pause and then a gentle scraping of broken concrete, as Anderson buried it.
 The gentle crunch continued as he picked up his rifle, and his night vision monocle and sat in the shadows.
 There were two quiet clicks as Anderson must have slapped his IR monocle into the bracket on his helmet and then down in front of his left eye, as he settled in for the night.